 John 14:15, 23 / 1 Peter 1:8

 Day 19- It is ultimately our will that makes the decision to call Jesus Christ Lord and to receive the salvation and new nature He offers us through His death on the Cross.
-Notice in these verses the definite action that results when God apprehends a man or woman.
+Notice in these verses what God does when we believe an declare that Jesus is now OUR Lord.

-Day 20- When we invite Christ to reclaim His property (i.e. our own lives), we need to burn every bridge behind us and not look back.
+Day 20- When we invite Christ to reclaim His property (i.e. our own life), we need to burn every bridge behind us and not look back.

-Day 21- How much faith do we need to be able to approach God to receive our salvation?
+Day 21- How much faith do you need to be able to approach God to receive your salvation?

-You have just come to God to confess and repent of your sins.
+What if you have just come to God to confess and repent of your sins.
 You thanked Him for sending His Son Jesus to die for your sins and unite you to God.
 You invited Jesus to reclaim your life by being Lord of it and sending the Holy Spirit to abide in your spirit.
-But you don't feel any different and you wonder if anything has changed.
+But.....you don't feel any different and you wonder if anything has changed.